petermcd/Intra-Site/README.md

 ### CLOUDFLARE_API_KEY

 This is the API key for the Cloudflare API.
-The user requires read on the zone and read/write on the DNS.
+The user requires read access on the zone and read/write on the DNS.

 ### ZABBIX_URL